Malaga: 1-Hour Tuk-Tuk Tour

 _________________________

-We enter the elegant Limonar Promenade.
+We enter the elegant Paseo del Limonar.
 This avenue is flanked by stately villas and lush vegetation.
-It’s a reflection of the 19th-century bourgeois Málaga.
-Afterwards, we visit the Pedro Luis Alonso Gardens, a green space inspired by Hispanic-Arab and French styles.
-It’s known for its rose garden and well-maintained parterres.
+It’s a reflection of the bourgeois Malaga of the 19th century.
+Afterward, we visit the Pedro Luis Alonso Gardens, a green space inspired by Hispanic-Arabic and French styles.
+It’s known for its rose garden and manicured flowerbeds.

 4